 A variety of mainly Western Peloponnese, with good dynamics, which produces not very heavy wines, rich in alcohol, moderate tannins, medium body and aromas of red fruits, herbs and maybe leather.

-Black Mesenikola (r)
+Greek Red Wine: Black Mesenikola

 Cultivated exclusively in the homonymous region of Central Greece, to a limited extend, but it is responsible for PDO Mesenikola wines, which are characterized by the fact that they are pleasantly drunk.

 An almost forgotten variety of the Cretan vineyard which produces round wines which retain their strong aromas (laurel, other herbs and ripe fruit) despite the hot climate in which the variety is cultivated.
 Wines made of Daphni have medium acidity and alcohol.

 We come across it mainly in Epirus (Northern Greece) and it produces dry white wines with a refreshing acidity and a relatively low content of alcohol as well as a small volume, with a characteristic aroma of green apple and semi-sparkling as well as sparkling wines worth mentioning (PDO Zitsa).

 Greek Red Wine: Kotsifali

 A variety which is the trademark of the Cretan vineyard and its wines are the epitome of the Mediterranean wine character: soft tannins, medium to high alcohol and a moderate body, retaining, however, enough acidity, with aromas of moderate intensity which reminds one of leather, flowers and dry fruits.
 We find it in PDO Peza and PDO Archanes wines.